go-vikunja/vikunja/docs/content/doc/setup/full-docker-example.md

 * Either activate SSH and paste the adapted compose file in a terminal (using Putty or similar)
 * Without activating SSH as a "custom script" (go to Control Panel / Task Scheduler / Create / Scheduled Task / User-defined script)
-* Without activating SSH, by using Portainer (you have to install first, check out [this tutorial](https://www.portainer.io/blog/how-to-install-portainer-on-a-synology-nas) for exmple):
+* Without activating SSH, by using Portainer (you have to install first, check out [this tutorial](https://www.portainer.io/blog/how-to-install-portainer-on-a-synology-nas) for example):
   1. Go to **Dashboard / Stacks** click the button **"Add Stack"**
   2. Give it the name Vikunja and paste the adapted docker compose file
   3. Deploy the Stack with the "Deploy Stack" button: